flutter/website/src/docs/cookbook/networking/web-sockets.md

 Now that you've established a connection, listen to messages from the server.

-After you send a message to the test server, it sends the same message back.
+After sending a message to the test server, it sends the same message back.

+In this example, use
+a [`StreamBuilder`]({{site.api}}/flutter/widgets/StreamBuilder-class.html)
-How to listen for messages and display them?
-In this example, use a [`StreamBuilder`]({{site.api}}/flutter/widgets/StreamBuilder-class.html) widget to listen for new messages, and a [`Text`]({{site.api}}/flutter/widgets/Text-class.html)
+widget to listen for new messages, and a [`Text`]({{site.api}}/flutter/widgets/Text-class.html)